gneutzling/cv/README.md

 - [Natura Consumidor Final](http://www.natura.com.br/)
 - [FIESC-SENAI Portal/Sistema Espaço do Estudante](http://estudante.sc.senai.br/)

-**Stack:** Drupal, HTML, CSS, Javascript, jQuery, SASS, React, Protractor, BDD, Vagrant.
+**Stack:** Drupal, HTML, CSS, Javascript, jQuery, SASS, Bootstrap, React, Protractor, BDD, GIT, Vagrant.

 #### Frontend Developer - Sábia Experience S/A (February 2014 – April 2014)
 I've worked as a Angular developer in the views part, developing applications for a platform designed to allow the easy creation and editing of immersive experiences that enable the analysis and planning of future actions.

-**Stack:** HTML, CSS, Javascript, jQuery, Angular, LESS.
+**Stack:** HTML, CSS, Javascript, jQuery, Angular, LESS, GIT.

 #### Frontend Developer - Tiki (October 2013 – February 2014)
 Hired to move from Pelotas, RS to Florianópolis and integrate the frontend development team.
 During this time we have developed some apps, websites and e-commerce for local companies.

-**Stack:** HTML, CSS, Javascript, jQuery, SASS, PHP, MySQL.
+**Stack:** HTML, CSS, Javascript, jQuery, SASS, PHP, MySQL, GIT.

 #### Software Developer - Frontphant (May 2013 – Present)
 Co-Founder and software developer working with web development.
 Frontphant is a group of independent frontend developers based on Brazil.